Montainproductions/AI-NPC-Implementation/README.md

 ## Features I plan to impliment
 - Picking up items
-- Melee combat
-- Firearm (Shooting) combat
 - Inventory (Both quick by changing through mouse wheel and backpack style of inventory)
-- UI (Mostly to show that the other features are working)

 ## Features future implimentation
 ### Depending on how the other implimentation is added the bottem section might be added.